DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/partnerships.md

 To see if a school has any ECTs training with you, we've introduced a new field, `participants_currently_training` in the `GET /partnerships` endpoint.
 This will show the number of ECTs or mentors training with you currently for that partnership.
 It will show `0` when:

-* no participants are registered for training with you for training
+* no participants are registered for training with you by the school
 * all participants complete training
 * all participants are moved to another lead provider or school-led training